Adithya-Siddam/Experiment-no-7-DC-Motor-Speed-Control-Using-Arduino/README.md

 # Experiment-no-7-DC-Motor-Speed-Control-Using-Arduino
+### AIM:
-### AIM : To control the speed and the direction of a DC motor using L293D driver ic( H- bridge)
+To control the speed and the direction of a DC motor using L293D driver ic( H- bridge)

 ### Components Required:
 •	Arduino UNO board